silverstripe/silverstripe-framework/docs/en/howto/grouping-dataobjectsets.md

 	}

 The final step is to render this into a template.
-The [api:DataObjectSet->GroupedBy()] method breaks up the set into a number of sets, grouped by the field that is passed as the parameter.
+The [api:DataObjectSet::GroupedBy()] method breaks up the set into a number of sets, grouped by the field that is passed as the parameter.
 In this case, the getTitleFirstLetter method defined earlier is used to break them up.